-3.2.1 The High-Rise Mixed-Use designation shown on Schedule C of this Secondary Plan is applicable to the lands in the Transit Hub, Central Square, Centre Street Corridor,

-Neighbourhood and Community Hub Precincts shown on Schedule B of this Secondary Plan.
+- 3.2.1 The High-Rise Mixed-Use designation shown on Schedule C of this Secondary Plan is applicable to the lands in the Transit Hub, Central Square, Centre Street Corridor, and Neighbourhood and Community Hub-Precincts shown on Schedule B of this Secondary Plan.
 Development in this designation shall consist of a broad mix of residential, retail, community and institutional uses in mixed use and single use buildings.
-The development will be designed and developed at a density which is supportive of the Transit Terminal and the Regional Rapid Transit Corridor.

-- 3.2.2 The High-Rise Mixed-Use designation permits all the uses identified in Policy 9.2.2.6. b. of the VOP 2010 with the exception of gas stations.
-Retail uses are subject to the applicable requirements of Policy 5.2.3 of the VOP 2010 and Policy 3.2.5 of this Secondary Plan.
-In addition, the Transit Terminal and related transit infrastructure including parking will be permitted. - 3.2.3 The High-Rise Mixed-Use designation permits all the building types identified in Policy 9.2.2.6.f. and g. of the VOP 2010, with the exception of gas stations. - 3.2.4 The maximum density shall be a Floor Space Index (FSI) of 10.0 times the area of the lot for new buildings which form part of the Transit Hub Precinct, and 6.0 to 7.0 for all other buildings as shown on Schedule D. The maximum height for all building types shall be 35 storeys.
-The minimum height for all building types shall be three storeys, excluding the existing Promenade Mall structure.
+The development will be designed and developed at a density which is supportive of the Transit Terminal and the Regional Rapid Transit Corridor. - 3.2.2 The High-Rise Mixed-Use designation permits all the uses identified in Policy 9.2.2.6. b. of the VOP 2010 with the exception of gas stations.
+Retail uses are subject to the applicable requirements of Policy 5.2.3 of the VOP 2010 and Policy 3.2.5 of this Secondary Plan. may be permitted in the base/podium of all High-Rise Buildings, consistent with the Retail, Service Commercial or Public Use Frontage designation shown on Schedule D. However, any new retail uses shall be subject to Policy 9.2.3, Building Types and Development Criteria of the VOP 2010 and the urban design policies of Section 4.0, Community Design, of this Secondary Plan.
+In addition, the Transit Terminal and related transit infrastructure including parking will be permitted. - 3.2.3 The High-Rise Mixed-Use designation permits all the building types identified in Policy 9.2.2.6.f. and g. of the VOP 2010, with the exception of gas stations. - 3.2.4 The maximum density shall be a Floor Space Index (FSI) of 6.510.0 times the area of the lot for new buildings which form part of the Transit Hub Precinct, and 6.0 to 7.0 for all other buildings as shown on Schedule D. The maximum height for all building types shall be 35 storeys as shown on Schedule D. The minimum height for all building types shall be three storeys, excluding the existing Promenade Mall structure.
 In addition, High-Rise Buildings are subject to the policies of Section 9.2.3.6 of the VOP 2010. - 3.2.5 Retail uses may be permitted in the base/podium of all High-Rise Buildings.
 In addition, the existing Promenade Mall shall be permitted, together with any additions or other modifications to the buildings required as part of new permitted development.
 Additional new retail facilities which form part of the existing Promenade Mall or additions and modifications to it shall not require the submission of a Regional Impact Analysis in accordance with Policy 5.2.3.7 of the VOP 2010.
 However, any new retail uses shall be subject to Policy 9.2.3, Building Types and Development Criteria of the VOP 2010 and the urban design policies of Section 4.0, Community Design, of this Secondary Plan.